 9. Licorice Tea

-I didn't previously know that licorice root is often used in medicines, I always just associated licorice with the black candy my granny loves.
-According to this recipe, there is in fact very little association between the two, the candy and the natural root are drastically different.
-This tea also has Chinese red dates in it which will, of course, add a natural sweetness.
+I didn’t previously know that licorice root is often used in medicines, I always just associated licorice with the black candy my granny loves.
+There is in fact very little association between the two, while licorice root is naturally sweet.

 10. Honey, Lemon and Ginger Tea

 This is my all-time favorite tea remedy and probably will be for eternity.
 I have tried Honey, Lemon and Ginger Tea that you can buy from the store but it is never the same as adding real fresh ginger, a lemon wedge and a dollop of honey to a cup of boiling water.

 There are a few suggestions of variations you could try out in this recipe which I love the looks of, especially the idea of using a cinnamon stick to stir the drink.
 The only way this can be made any better is if someone else makes it for you when you’re feeling poorly, so make sure to treat your loved ones to this tea when they’re suffering.